On 12 April 2021 a new set of rules for the .au country code Top Level Domain (ccTLD) - the .au Domain Administration (auDA) Rules - took effect.

 To remain eligible for your domain name you should change the basis on which you meet the Australian presence requirement, however if this involves changing the legal entity the name is registered to, the name will need to be transferred to that new entity.

 Related bodies corporate

-In the new licensing rules, companies can now apply for and hold .au domain name licences on behalf of another company in their corporate group (a ‘related body corporate’), as long as that related company meets the Australian presence requirement.
+In the auDA Rules, companies can now apply for and hold .au domain name licences on behalf of another company in their corporate group (a ‘related body corporate’), as long as that related company meets the Australian presence requirement.

 The exception to this is registrars, who cannot apply for or hold a .au domain name on behalf of a related body corporate as it may cause a conflict of interest.

 Definition of a commercial entity expanded and updated

 A ‘commercial entity’ is eligible to register a domain name in the com.au and net.au namespaces.

 In the auDA Rules, the definition of ‘commercial entity’ has been expanded to include Commonwealth entities, statutory bodies under commonwealth state or territory legislation, incorporated limited partnerships under State or Territory legislation, trading co-operatives and the government being the crown.